lanl/bueno-run-proxies/snap/README.md

 ```Shell
 bueno run -a none -p bueno_snap.py
 ```
-After execution, the metadata files are stored in the local snap-test folder.
+After execution, the metadata files are stored in the new local snap folder.
 The one created by the custom post action is called: "timing-metadata.yaml".
 Additionally, the generated report is saved as: "data.csv" in the same directory.